lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris sighs and decides to entertain Garrick's joke question._

-> And no, magic fire can’t be extinguished.
+> And no, magic fire can't be extinguished.

 **RPretribution** _(04-Sep-18 04:11 PM)_